Canada Post Disruption Alert Level: MEDIUM

 You must first obtain a parcel designation, as described above.

-Once the survey is completed, the resultant plan image must be affixed to the Survey Plan Submission to Surveyor General (CLRS) form, electronically signed, and submitted to the Surveyor General through EFS.
+Once the survey is completed, the resultant plan image must be affixed to the Survey Plan Submission to Surveyor General (CLRS) form, and electronically signed.
+This can be done in SurveyHub, or through the traditional process of downloading the CLRS form from the LTSA website.
+The completed plan and CLRS can be submitted to the Surveyor General through EFS.

 If the survey was conducted as the result of a direct contract with a provincial Crown ministry, this must be indicated in the “Explanatory Notes” field on the CLRS form.
 In these instances, the “Deduct LTSA Fees” checkbox on the form should be unchecked because surveys conducted under contract with provincial ministries are exempt from survey plan submission fees.